By Jerry Tardif

 Some barns provide or will let you use some tack, such as lunge lines, lunge whips, leg wraps, first aid items, etc.

-But there are some items that you should own and have for your own horse.
+Even for those items you can share, there are definitely some items that you should own and have for your own horse.

 Start with the following: